cyber-evangelists/User-Registration-Backend-Task/README.md

 5. Dockerization:
 - Created Dockerfile for the FastAPI application.
 - Setup Docker Compose for multi-container setup (including MongoDB).

-6. WebSockets Integration:
-- Implemented WebSockets for real-time features.

-7. Swagger Documentation:
+6. Swagger Documentation:
 - Added Swagger documentation for all the endpoints.
 - Ensured all routes, models, and authentication are properly documented.

-8. Code Structure:
+7. Code Structure:
 - Ensured modularity while coding.
 - Followed PEP8 standards of coding throughout the project.